-Program Director Masanori Sugiyama Interview Expectations for Deepened Multi-Industry, Multi-Academic Collaborations and Invigorated Automotive Engineering Over the Next Two Years While electrification of the automobile continues, more than half of all vehicles are expected to still be using internal combustion engines 30 years from now.
-The program continues to make progress in improving the thermal efficiency of automotive internal combustion engines by combining specialized knowledge of control, combustion, and loss reduction.
-Sparking an Exchange of Knowledge Among Researchers Two years have passed since we set an ambitious goal for achieving a thermal efficiency of 50 percent for gasoline and diesel engines under industry-academia-government collaborative research.
+Masanori Sugiyama Interview Expectations for Deepened Multi-industry, Multi-Academic Collaborations and for Invigorated Automotive Engineering

+While electrification of the automobile continues, more than half of all vehicles are expected to still be using internal combustion engines 30 years from now.
+This program continues to make progress in improving the thermal efficiency of automotive internal combustion engines by combining specialized knowledge of control, combustion and loss reduction.
+Sparking an Exchange of Knowledge Among Researchers Three years have passed since we set an ambitious goal for achieving a thermal efficiency of 50 percent for gasoline and diesel engines under industry-academia-government collaborative research.
 With approximately 80 laboratories and public research institutions participating, the scale of this joint research is unparalleled.
 Program Director Masanori Sugiyama sees a positive outcome from the deepening cooperation.
-"In the first year we were feeling our way around.
+"In the first year, we were feeling our way around.
 Now, however, industry support of our academic research teams has resulted in mutual trust and smooth communications.
 Members from both the Japan Science and Technology Agency (JST) and Program Council managing the research and development have been visiting the universities frequently, offering advice and motivating teams to succeed."
-To achieve these program goals, it is essential now to form • Creation of Sustainable "Multi-Industry, Multi-Academy" Collaboration new scientific theories, rather than reasoning by analogy based on past engine development experience and results.
+To achieve these program goals, it is essential now to form Creation of Sustainable "Multi-Industry, Multi-Academy" Collaboration

+Industry ⇒ Academia: Visualize Common Needs in Industry Academia ⇒ Industry: Provide Basic Knowledge Academia ⇔ Industry: Sustained Exchanges in Human Resources/Needs/Seeds Universities throughout Japan Companies at the Edge of their Individual Potential United new scientific theories, rather than reasoning by analogy based on past engine development experience and results.
 To this end, program researchers are combining a number of research fields, including chemical reactivity and basic combustion.
 Based on these results, research teams then work together to build larger integrated models.
 Academic research tends to drill deep into a particular field, having limited interchange with other fields.
 Through this joint research, however, a number of research fields have been cross-linked and integrated, encouraging active exchange of researcher knowledge.
-Progress Through Open Innovation Under this program, open labs have been established at the four leader universities, equipped with state-of-the-art laboratory equipment and serving as forums for experiments, discussions, and data sharing among industry and academic researchers.
+Progress Through Open Innovation Under this program, open labs have been established at the four leader universities, equipped with state-of-the-art laboratory equipment and serving as forums for experiments, discussions and data-sharing among industry and academic researchers.
 The Keio University SIP Engine Laboratory in the Ono Sokki Technical Center was the first such open lab.
 This center is home to more than 100 registered researchers and student participants.
-Mr. Sugiyama spoke of his expectations for developing human resources, saying, "The experience of collaborative research with other laboratories and companies offers a great deal of opportunities for learning for students.
+Mr. Sugiyama spoke of his expectations for developing human resources, saying, "The experience of collaborative research with other laboratories and companies offers students a great learning opportunity.
 Seeing that your own research can lead to large results increases motivation as well."
 A research environment that promotes this kind of open innovation leads to steady results.
-This June, the program delivered a success when the Gasoline Combustion Team and the Diesel Combustion Team achieved indicated thermal efficiencies of 45 percent and 46.8 percent (single cylinder engines).
-The Loss Reduction Team has developed a technology in which low-friction materials are used to form a hardened surface on the engine piston, while the Controls Team is developing unique software for three-dimensional flow analysis.
-One of the goals of this program is to develop standards from unique Japanese control models and analysis software, leading to future reductions in development costs.
-Innovative Combustion Technology The plan for the Rising Sun Engine Initiative to Save the World
+As of this June, the program had delivered a success when the Gasoline Combustion Team and the Diesel Combustion Team achieved net thermal efficiencies of 44.4 percent and 46.4 percent (single cylinder engines).
+The Loss Reduction Team has developed a technology in which low-friction materials are used to form a hardened surface on the engine piston, while the Control Team and Gasoline Combustion Team are collaborating to develop HINOCA, software for the three-dimensional simulation of engine combustion.
+Another of the goals of this program is to develop standards from unique Japanese control models and analysis software, leading to future reductions in development costs.
+Innovative Combustion Technology The Plan for the Rising Sun Engine Initiative to Save the World